JasperHof/JasperHof.github.io/_docs/input.md

 - 0 (control), 1 (case) or NA; or
 - 1 (control), 2 (case) or NA

-When a phenotypic values is NA for a particular sample, then that sample is excluded from the analysis; however, if a covariate is NA, its value is replaced by the mean.
+When a phenotypic values is NA for a particular sample, then that sample is excluded from the analysis.

 <a id="covar"></a>